ecorm/cbor-tag-text-key-map/README.md

 The problem with this approach is that a stream-based CBOR-to-JSON converter cannot determine a priori if the input CBOR map contains only text keys.
 Once it has begun encoding an output Object, it cannot change the output representation once it encounters a non-text key in the input CBOR map.

-With the proposed tag, it would be possible for a stream-based CBOR-to-JSON converter to determine a priori if an input CBOR map contains only text keys, and thus encode it directly to a JSON Object without having to first process the entire input map.
+With this tag, it's possible for a stream-based CBOR-to-JSON converter to determine a priori if an input CBOR map contains only text keys, and thus encode it directly to a JSON Object without having to first process the entire input map.